Nebraska State Republican Party Constitution Amended January 21, 2023, in Elkhorn, Nebraska

 Section 5.
 VACANCIES.

-If a vacancy occurs in any State Party office, the same shall be filled in the same manner as provided herein for the election or appointment of such officer.
+2. If a vacancy occurs in any State Party office, the same shall be filled in the same manner as provided herein for the election or appointment of such officer.
+If a State Party officer is elected to represent a political subdivision (district) and the boundary of that district is

 Section 6.
 EXECUTIVE COMMITTEE.

-The Executive Committee of the Nebraska Republican Party Shall Consist of the State Chairman, the State Vice Chairman, the National Committeeman, the National Committeewoman, the Assistant Chairmen, the State Treasurer, the State Secretary, the Congressional District Chairmen and Vice Chairmen, the immediate past Republican Chairman, the State Women’s Federation President, the State Young Republican Chairman, the State College Republican Chairman, and the State TARS Chairman, the Finance Chairman, and the General Counsel, plus one member from each Congressional District to be selected by the members of the State Central committee resident in the respective districts affected, such election to be held at the same meeting of the State Central Committee at which the State Chairman is elected, plus two members from the First and Second Congressional District and three members from the Third Congressional District who shall be a County Chairman to be selected by a vote of the County Chairmen in each District in the same month that the State Chairman is elected, with the provision that the Chairman of the Lancaster County Party will be automatically elected to one of the two positions from the First District.
+1. The Executive Committee of the Nebraska Republican Party Shall Consist of the State Chairman, the State Vice Chairman, the National Committeeman, the National Committeewoman, the Assistant Chairmen, the State Treasurer, the State Secretary, the Congressional District Chairmen and Vice Chairmen, the immediate past Republican Chairman, the State Women’s Federation President, the State Young Republicans Chairman, the State College Republicans Chairman, the State High School Republicans representative, the Finance Chairman, and the General Counsel, plus one member-at-large from each Congressional District to be selected by the members of the State Central committee resident in the respective districts affected, such election to be held at the same meeting of the State Central Committee at which the State Chairman is elected, plus two members from the First and Second Congressional District and four members from the Third Congressional District who shall be a County Chairman to be selected by a vote of the County Chairmen in each District in the same month that the State Chairman is elected, with the provision that the Chairman of the Lancaster County Party will be automatically elected to one of the two positions from the First District.
 The policies, affairs and business of the Party shall be administered by the Executive Committee.

 Section 7.
 BUDGET AND FINANCE COMMITTEE.